Ikaay1/Busie/README.md

-# Design
+# Busie Business App

-Frontend Ui design of the landing page of a business website
+Frontend design of the landing page of a business website